Piquantus/en-croissant/README.md

     <a href="https://discord.gg/tdYzfDbSSW">Discord Server</a>
     ·
     <a href="https://www.encroissant.org/download">Download</a>
-    .
+    ·
     <a href="https://www.encroissant.org/docs">Explore the docs</a>
   </p>
 </div>

-En-Croissant is an open-source, cross-platform chess GUI that aims to be powerful, customizable and easy to use.
+En-Croissant is an open-source, cross-platform chess GUI that aims to be powerful, customizable, and easy to use.

 ## Features